camartinezbu/kanagawa-rstudio/README.md

 Download the `kanagawa.rstheme` file from the repository and save it into a folder of your choice.

-Then, within RStudio, open the setting page, go to the appearance tab and in the themes pael choose add.
+Then, within RStudio, open the settings page, go to the appearance tab and choose the "Add..." option located below the "Editor theme:" box.

-Go to the folder you selected and load the `kanagawa.rstheme` file.
+Go to the folder you chose before and select the `kanagawa.rstheme` file.

 ## Features